IBM/decentralized-energy-fabric-on-IBP20/README.md

   node registerUtilityCompany.js
   ```

 - Now add the participants on the state.
 The contract stores the id of the identity creating the participant as their `participantId`.
-Lets add our resident:
+Let's add our resident:
   ```bash
   node addResident.js
   ```